drwahl/pypopcon/README.md

 pypopcon
 ========

-Python implementation of Debian's popularity-contest tool
+A Python tool similar to Debian's popularity-contest tool.